 This one, above, looks exactly like mine; it's the Handover : Agate Burnisher 20 on Amazon.
 (There are about a dozen different shapes and sizes on there and the prices are good.)

 This shape of burnisher is also useful for burnishing shell-gold (real gold paint) after it's dry.
 On thick art paper, the rounded point can be used to impress a small hollow onto decorative gold dots to create a 'dew-drop' effect.

 Other shapes of agate burnisher include a narrow, straight point for finishing very fine work; flat-ended cylinders for smooth gilding; broad, squashed-spoon forms for large, flat areas and the insides of right-angles; and a strange wiggly shape whose best purpose I haven't yet fully established.
 I bought it on special offer in an extravagant moment.
 It may have something to do with gilding picture frames.

-Whatever medium you stick your gold leaf to, you can probably burnish it somewhat afterwards using an agate, but bear in mind that results will vary according to the adhesive.
+Whatever medium you stick your gold leaf to, as long as it is one that dries to a non-sticky finish, you can probably burnish it somewhat afterwards using an agate, but bear in mind that results will vary according to the adhesive.

 Agate burnishers should glide smoothly across the gold, in what can only be described as a buttery manner.
 You can tell when the burnishing is going well because it feels right, and good.
 Equally, if the size was too wet and the leaf has sunk into it, or the size is still damp when you start burnishing, you will feel a horrible fine-grained sticking sensation, like getting smooth peanut butter under your tongue; and you will probably find a long dull streak in your gold.
 Don't despair: just re-gild that area (and learn for next time).